AI-ML-Classifiers

 git clone https://github.com/hoangsonww/AI-Classification.git

-cd AI-Classification/Object-Classification
+cd AI-Classification/object_classification

-2. Install Dependencies
+2. Install Dependencies Install the required Python dependencies.

 pip install -r requirements.txt